-In compliance with the Safety Standards, Niagara Mohawk met the annual performance target for stray voltage testing of 100% of electric facilities and streetlights for the calendar year ended December 31, 2012.

-In addition, in compliance with the Safety Standards, Niagara Mohawk met the yearly performance target for inspection of approximately 20% (i.e., 95% of the annual target of 20%, or 19%) of its electric facilities for the period ended December 31, 2012.
+In compliance with the Safety Standards, Niagara Mohawk met the annual performance target for stray voltage testing of 20% of overhead distribution facilities, URD facilities, overhead and underground transmission structures, and substation fences, as well as 100% of metallic streetlights and underground distribution facilities.
+In addition, in compliance with the Safety Standards, Niagara Mohawk met the annual performance target for inspection of approximately 20% (i.e., 95% of the annual target of 20%, or 19%) of its electric facilities for the period that ended December 31, 2015.

-3 December 15, 2008 Order, at Appendix A, § 1(d).
+&lt;sup>3 March 22, 2013 Order, at Appendix A, §§ 1(d) and 3(a).